mervattamer/CPU-Scheduling-using-Multilevel-Feedback--Queues/README.md

-CPU SCHEDULING USING QUEUES
+#CPU SCHEDULING USING QUEUES

-I. PROJECT DESCRIPTION:
+#PROJECT DESCRIPTION:
 This project is a C source code for implementing Multi-level feedback queue.
 Multilevel feedback queue is a scheduling algorithm.

 In general, the Multilevel feedback queue algorithm: